‘General Hospital’ Speculation: More ABC Soap Alums Headed To Port Charles

 A photo posted by One Life to Live (@onelifetolive) on

 With all of the possibilities of characters being resurrected and moved to Port Charles, there are a lot of opinions.
-General Hospital has a pretty big cast right now and adding Hillary B. Smith was enough to send some fans in a spiral of anger.
-Unfortunately, there haven’t been many details surrounding the length of her stay and whether or not she signed a contract or is on as a recurring character.
-Because of the way the announcement was done, there is speculation that Smith was added to hype up sweeps.
-The November sweeps had several complaints from General Hospital fans and February sweeps are very important when it comes to renewal.
+General Hospital has a pretty big cast right now and adding Hillary B. Smith was enough to send some fans into a spiral of anger.
+Unfortunately, there haven’t been many details surrounding the length of her stay.
+It has not been revealed if she signed a contract or if she will be a recurring character.
+Because of the way the announcement was released, there is speculation that Smith was added to hype up ratings for the sweeps.
+The November sweeps had several complaints from General Hospital fans, and February sweeps are very important when it comes to renewal.

-As of now, General Hospital spoilers have not confirmed any more characters headed to Port Charles, but rumors are swirling hard.
-With all of the casting options that the writers have available, fans have been pushing for better storylines with some of the ones who aren’t shown as much.
-Hillary B. Smith will be a fine addition to General Hospital but many hope she is the only one that will be reprising a role from a show that was canceled years ago.
+As of now, General Hospital spoilers have not confirmed more characters headed to Port Charles, but rumors are swirling hard.
+With all of the casting options that the writers have available, fans have been pushing for better storylines with some of the actors who aren’t shown as much.
+Hillary B. Smith will be a fine addition to General Hospital, but many hope she is the only one that will be reprising a role from a show that was canceled years ago.

 [Featured Image by Jason Kempin/Getty Images]